Introduction

 Naoshima is known as a glamorous tourist destination, but if you take a quiet stroll around the area, you'll find many small discoveries hidden behind the scenes

-This teaser video was created as a starting point,
+The teaser video was created as an introduction.

 comment